-Imagine you are building a message-driven architecture based system dealing with image recognition, video processing, or big data analysis.
+Imagine you are building a message-driven architecture based system for image recognition, video processing, or big data analysis.
 How would you share large files (gigabytes of data) between services?
-Should you send them as messages using a messaging platform (i.e. Kafka, RabbitMq, AzureMQ, Redpanda, etc.)?
+Should you send them as messages using a messaging platform (e.g. Kafka, RabbitMq, AzureMQ, Redpanda, etc.)?
 There are good reasons not to do so.

 Messaging Platforms Are Designed for Small Messages